-Afghanistan endured the grimmest of periods, with the hasty withdrawal of NATO troops in the country after two decades of speech in Nepal is leading to an environment of self-censorship; one war, accompanied by the inexorable takeover of the country by the that is being fiercely challenged by Nepal's defiant and robust media Taliban, province by province, leading up to the eventual capitulation collective. of Kabul on August 15, 2021.
-While targeted killings of journalists Virtual control in the country declined, routine harassment, intimidation and Controlling the online space was a preoccupation of governments even torture of independent media have continued unabated.
+Afghanistan endured the grimmest of periods, with the hasty withdrawal of NATO troops in the country after two decades of war, accompanied by the inexorable takeover of the country by the Taliban, province by province, leading up to the eventual capitulation of Kabul on August 15, 2021.
+While targeted killings of journalists in the country declined, routine harassment, intimidation and even torture of independent media have continued unabated.
 Unsurprisingly, job losses have been dire.
-At particular risk are across the region. those journalists belonging to minority communities and women, Bangladesh saw a stupendous ninefold increase in 2021 over the who were swiftly restricted or banned from working.
-Close to 600 previous year, in cases filed under its stringent Digital Security Act (DSA) for alleged online criticism of officials, including the prime journalists have now reportedly fled the country, hoping to build new lives for themselves and continue to tell the stories of their people. minister and the country's founder.
-In the face of criticism of the DSA
+At particular risk are those journalists belonging to minority communities and women, who were swiftly restricted or banned from working.
+Close to 600 journalists have now reportedly fled the country, hoping to build new lives for themselves and continue to tell the stories of their people.